-Laboratory for measurement of photoluminescence emission (PL) or excitation spectra of various nanomaterials and kinetics, complemented by DRS and UV/VIS spectrophotometry of various photocatalysts.
-It is used to determine the photoluminescence and optoelectronic properties of photocatalysts, processes in terms of photoinduced electron-hole interaction, etc. The methods can be further complemented by the so-called scavenger technique (photodegradation using special reagents to determine whether hole (h+), ∙OH- and ∙O2- radicals are involved in the optoelectronic properties, including determination of photodegradation of photocatalysts on model organic dyes) in the UV or VIS region.
-The maximum sample weight for measuring PL and excitation or DRS spectra is about 5 g, with a minimum of 1 g.
-Powder samples (fine grain-powder) or liquid samples can be measured.
+Laboratory for measuring photoluminescence emission (PL) or excitation spectra of various nanomaterials, kinetics, supplemented by DRS and UV/Vis/NIR spectrophotometry used for measuring the properties of various photocatalysts.
+It is used to determine the photoluminescence and optoelectronic properties of photocatalysts, processes from the perspective of the interaction of photoinduced electrons and holes, etc. The methods can be further supplemented by the so-called scavengers measurement technique (photodegradation using special reagents to determine whether holes (h+), ∙OH and ∙O2- radicals participate in the optoelectronic properties, including determining the photodegradation of photocatalysts on model organic dyes) in the UV/VIS region.
+The maximum sample weight for measuring PL and excitation or DRS spectra is approximately 5 g, the minimum is 1 g.
+Powder samples (fine grain size - powder) or liquid samples can be measured.

 Equipment